YzyLmc/YzyLmc.github.io/docs/index.md

 menutitle: Home
 menuorder: 1
 ---
 I'm a PhD student in Computer Science at [Brown University](https://www.brown.edu/) supervised by [Prof. Stefanie Tellex](https://h2r.cs.brown.edu/people/).
 My interest lies in the intersection of Robotics and Nature Language.
-My goal is to bridge human mind and robot behaviors with structural systems (neuro-symbolic, compositional, hierarchical, etc.) I believe that [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) might be right for the past, but doesn't tell us about the future.
+My goal is to bridge human concept and robot behaviors with structural systems (neuro-symbolic, compositional, hierarchical, etc.) I believe that [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) might be right for the past, but doesn't tell us about the future.
 I enjoy talking with people regarding research ideas and PhD career/application.
 Please feel free to email me if you would like to talk!

 Previously, I obtained my M.S degree in Robotics at [Northeastern University](https://www.northeastern.edu/), working with [Prof. Lawson Wong](https://www.khoury.northeastern.edu/people/lawson-wong/) on the topic of vision-language navigation.
 I had a background in Mechanical Engineering, while I later found my interest in deep learning & robotics and transferred to the field of robotics in 2020, after finishing my internship at [Analogic](https://www.analogic.com/).